Fire and rescue services

 Bears and other dangerous wildlife live in forested areas.

-To protect yourself if you plan to travel through these areas:
+If you plan to travel through these areas:

 Winter sports can be dangerous, even fatal.
 Injuries are common.